Thomas Johnes: Eglwys Newydd church

 In 1803 Johnes hired James Wyatt, architect of Broadway Tower and Fonthill Abbey, to design a church for the estate to replace the existing structure established in 1620 by William Herbert of the Herbert family, which had fallen into disuse and was surrounded by bramble.

 The cruciform structure, constructed at the sole expense of Johnes, was designed in Gothic architecture, has a square tower at the west end.
 In the centre of the cross is a richly ornamented font of artificial stone, supported on an octagonal shaft; one side of the basin bears a shield charged with the arms of the family of Johnes, and the faces of the shaft are embellished with figures representing the cardinal virtues.
 A painting, by Fuseli, of Christ and the two disciples of Emmaus is installed in the northern transept.
-The southern window was composed of an ancient stained and painted Renaissance Flemish glass had been installed in Cardigan Priory church.
-Johnes removed the window from that church for his own project at Hafod.
-The window shattered by fire in 1932, and the fragments collected together in small groups.
+The southern window was composed of an ancient stained and painted Renaissance Flemish glass had been installed in Cardigan Priory church; Johnes removed the window from that church for his own project at Hafod.

-Several of the Herberts of Hafod are buried in the church graveyard, to whom headstones were erected.

-In the fire in 1932, a sculpture monument by Francis Legatt Chantrey, erected to the memory of the late Miss Johnes, which depicted herself and her weeping parents was destroyed after well-meaning fire fighters doused it with water causing it to shatter.
+In the fire in 1932, a sculpture monument by Francis Legatt Chantrey, erected to the memory of the Miss Johnes, which depicted herself and her weeping parents was destroyed after well-meaning fire fighters doused it with water causing it to shatter.

-Known today as Hafod Church, it lies within the Vicarage of Llanafan, Aberystwyth.
-Services are still held at the church every other week in English and Welsh.